rahatimrahat/herkul/README.md

 *   Browser languages
 *   Timezone

 These collected details are then processed to calculate their Shannon entropy, providing a measure of uniqueness.
-Finally, the aggregated fingerprint data, including the visitor ID, details, entropy, and confidence score, is sent to the configured `BEACON_ENDPOINT`.
+Finally, the aggregated fingerprint data, including the visitor ID, details, entropy, and confidence score, is sent to the backend API (`/api/fingerprint`).
+The `BEACON_ENDPOINT` is configured to point to this local API.

 ## Running via Docker